-We are members of Rocky Mountain Breeders Association, where Gail is currently (12 years and running) serving as Secretary.
+We are members of Rocky Mountain Breeders Association, where Gail served as Secretary for 13 years.
 We are also members of Montana Paint Horse Club, where Gail is Webmaster and Past President.
-And President – again.
+And President – again (5 years running!).
 Gail is also a national APHA Director, representing Montana.

 The “Flying” in our name reflects Bob long-time interest in flying small airplanes.
 To yield to his interests, we also have a grass airstrip and hangar where he keeps his Kitfox (unless it happens to have my horses’ hay in it instead!).